 Whats Happening in Trenton

-- Our priority bill for this year, legislation allowing PAs to sign Physician Orders for Life-Saving Treatment (POLST) forms, was reintroduced by Senator Teresa Ruiz (D-Essex) and Assemblywoman Nancy Munoz (R-Somerset) and Annette Quijano (D-Union).
-The bills are now designated as S1109 and A2144.
-S1109 was heard by Senate Health Committee on March 12.
-Tracey Piparo, NJSSPA’s GAC chair joined our lobbyist, Lynn Nowak, in testifying in support of the bill.
-It was released unanimously.
+Our priority bill for this year, legislation allowing PAs to sign Physician Orders for Life-Saving Treatment (POLST) forms, is sponsored by Senator Teresa Ruiz (D-Essex) and Assemblywomen Nancy Munoz (R-Somerset) and Annette Quijano (D-Union).
+The bills are designated as S-1109 and A-2144.
+S-1109 was heard by Senate Health Committee on March 12, 2018.
+Tracey Piparo, then NJSSPA’s GAC chair (now President) , joined our lobbyist, Lynn Nowak, in testifying in support of the bill.
+It was released unanimously from Committee.
 An additional amendment was added which changes the “P” in POLST from “physician” to “provider.”
 The bill passed the Senate unanimously on April 12th (the vote was 36-0).
 We are working to get the bill posted in the Assembly Health Committee, the next step in the process.
 At that time, NJSSPA will again register our support.

 New Opioid Law

 ALERT: LEGISLATION CLARIFYING S3, EXPANDING ACCESS TO PMP!
 Among one of his last acts in office, on Jan 15 2018, Governor Christie signed legislation, S3604, sponsored by Senator Vitale and Speaker Coughlin (both D-Middlesex), that provides additional anti-addiction measures related to the prescribing of controlled dangerous substances.
 The law took effect immediately.